Josef-Friedrich/mscxyz/README.rst

                             comma separated list of fields, for example:
                             „field_one,field_two“.
       -D, --delete-duplicates
-                            Deletes combined_lyricist if this field is equal to combined_composer.
-Deletes combined_subtitle if this field
-                            is equal tocombined_title.
-Move combined_subtitle to
-                            combimed_title if combined_title is empty.
+                            Deletes lyricist if this field is equal to composer.
+Deletes subtitle if this field is equal totitle.
+Move subtitle to combimed_title if title is empty.
       -i <source-fields> <format-string>, --distribute-fields <source-fields> <format-string>
                             Distribute source fields to target fields by applying a format string on the source fields.
 It is possible to apply